liangrog/lmdo/README.md

           Handler: handler.fly
     ```

-    For Standar lambda function, you can also setup event source such as S3.
+    For Standar lambda function, you can also setup event source such as S3 and SNS.
 When defined event ocurrs from the source, lambda function will be triggered.

     The configuration of event source for lambda is as below: